-Harsh brushing can expose your gum tissues and it exposes your veneers to stains and marks.
-Slow and controlled movement while you brush is important to save your veneers from damage.
+What about brushing though?
+Do you brush veneers?
+Well yes, but harsh brushing can expose your gum tissues and it exposes your veneers to stains and marks.
+Slow and controlled movement, while you brush, is important to save your veneers from damage.

 You can ask your dentist for a toothbrush that would be suitable for you in this case.
-Electronic toothbrushes are ideal in this situation because they provide automated speed and intensity.
+The best toothbrush for veneers might be electronic toothbrushes.
+They are ideal in this situation because they provide automated speed and intensity.
 Controlling your movement is key over here because harsh maneuvering can really damage your veneers.

 Once you get veneers, it is important to take care of their appearance.
 The natural wear and tear can discolor them faster than usual.
-In order to prevent this, doctors advise patients to invest in kinds of a toothpaste created particularly to preserve the color of the veneer.
-These toothpastes are made to gently polish your veneer and clean any bacterial buildup.
+To prevent this, doctors advise patients to invest in kinds of toothpaste created particularly to preserve the color of the veneer.
+This polishing toothpaste for veneers is made to gently polish your veneer and clean any bacterial buildup.
 Your dental hygiene routine has to undergo these changes to make sure you are preventing your veneers from damaging.

 The key to maintaining your veneers is to visit your dentist as frequently as possible.
 Your dentist will evaluate your veneers and advise a solution to your problems accordingly.
 In case of severe discoloration, your dentist can advise professional cleaning treatment.
 It is a standard procedure done to clean your overall teeth to solve any discoloration issues.

-Technically, veneers cannot be whitened or bleached in order to improve their color.
+Technically, veneers cannot be whitened or bleached to improve their color.
 Dentists usually advise against traditional whitening treatments because they are not that effective.
-Instead, they advise to frequently visiting dental clinics for professional cleaning.
+Instead, they advise frequently visiting dental clinics for professional cleaning.

 If you feel your veneers have yellow or brown stains on them, a professional cleaning can help with the uneven tone.
 At the same time, at-home dental care tips can also be used to prevent your veneer from discoloration and stains.